-Man Claims He’s A Time Traveler: Passes Polygraph, Predicts Trump Will Win 2020 Election & AI Will Take Over
+Man Claims He’s A Time Traveler: Passes Polygraph, Says Trump Will Win 2020 Election & AI Will Take Over

 The Lie Detector Test Result

 The lie detector test footage from ApexTV shows the time traveler sitting in a chair hooked up to what appears to be a polygraph lie detector around his bicep and finger.
-He was asked to confirm his identity and some of the events he predicted.
+He was asked to confirm his identity and some of the events he claims would happen.
 According to the polygraph, he was telling the truth about everything he said.

 Many people questioned the results of the lie detector test since Apex TV doesn’t show the machine and only flashes “true” or “false” on the screen.